sugaryourcoffee/syclink/doc/init.md

     $ gem install rspec

 This will install the latest version.
+To see results of RSpec in color add following line to _.rspec_ in the application's root directory

+    --color